Pymann1234/to-do-app/README.md

 # to-do-app
-A fun-filled coding, build of to-do application
+A fun-filled coding with reactJs, build of to-do app